htruong/htruong.github.io/_posts/2017-12-18-gcandidate-who-is-interviewing-with-google.markdown

 - 12/06/2017: Domain is transferred back to Google
 - 12/20/2017: Concur security got in touch and assured me that improvements will be implemented on their side as well

-*Plug: I am looking for a job in the US and worldwide in August 2018 after finishing my postdoc at NCSU.
+*Plug: I am looking for a job in the US and worldwide in August 2018.
 If you are or you know someone who is looking for a passionate engineer who is experienced in interdisciplinary science research, high-performance software engineering and embedded hardware knowledge with security in mind to hack novel problems and can sponsor a h1b visa, please feel free to connect.
 [My resume (PDF)](/resume.pdf).*